 - Brown the chicken well in medium-high heat.
 A flour-coated chicken needs to be pan-seared using high heat or the chicken will not brown nicely and the flour coating will will turn gummy.

 - Don’t omit the cream.
 Like most of you, I try and avoid cream whenever possible.
-Here, it is essential to the dish and should not be omitted or replaced.
+Here, it is essential to achieve a rich and creamy Marsala sauce so I don’t recommend omitting or replacing it.

-For a lighter fare, try serving it with this delicious cauliflower mash and a radicchio salad.
+For a lighter fare, try serving it with this delicious cauliflower mash and/or this radicchio salad.

 You May Also Like